 The Coral Gables Art in Public Places Program was created by ordinance in 2007 and took effect in February 2010.
 You can find the full text of the ordinance in the Zoning Code, Article 3, Division 21.
 The program addressed two important goals: (1) maintaining the City's Historic Public Art Collection and (2) commissioning, acquiring and exhibiting new public artworks in Coral Gables.
 Funds from municipal projects are dedicated towards preserving the Historic Public Art Collection, while the participation of private developers addresses the goal of having new public artwork in the City.
-Below, please find the Public Art Master Plan and Guidelines adopted by the Commission, as well as information outlining the responsibilities and requirements for new development projects.
+Below, please find the Public Art Master Plan and Guidelines adopted by the Commission, as well as information outlining the responsibilities and requirements for non-municipal construction and renovation projects.

 If you have any questions regarding the Public Art Program, please contact the Historical Resources & Cultural Arts Department at (305) 460-5094 or email firstname.lastname@example.org.

-New Development Projects: the Coral Gables Art in Public Places (AiPP) requirement applies to all private development projects with an Aggregate Project Value (APV) of $1 million or more, except for single-family homes and projects at the University of Miami.
+Construction and Renovation Projects: The Coral Gables Art in Public Places (AiPP) requirement applies to non-municipal projects with an Aggregate Project Value (APV) of $1 million or more, except for single-family homes and projects at the University of Miami.